fgcartographix/big-data-spring2017/week6/06_part2_front_end_environments.md

 }
 ```

 You can also use for loops to loop through arrays and datasets.
+We'll do this in a little bit.
+Looks very similar to Python, we just have to declare the index variable.

 ```js
 // iterate through a dataset, logging values to the console